-- LO 8 (ii), MO 3 (ii) & ECO 1 (i) Ensure that environmentally sensitive areas, significant cultural landscapes and heritage sites are protected and enhanced. - EO 2 (ii) Ensure that development is confined within urban edges and growth is managed based on sustainable densification principles. - EO 3 (i) & MO 2 (ii) Encourage and support the development of networks of open space that sustain and enhance eco-system functioning, connect fragments of vegetation, protect waterways and regenerate the natural environment. - VO 1 (i) Encourage mixed use and high density residential development within and adjacent to urban, suburban and rural centres. - VO 1 (ii) Promote urban, suburban and rural centres as the primary commercial areas within settlements and suppress and limit commercial development outside of these centres. - VO 1 (ix) & AO 4 (v) Neighbourhood nodes and the CBD should become the nucleus of business/commercial and other public infrastructure/services, ultimately becoming focused clusters of facilities and services/multi-purpose centres. - VO 2 (iii) Create a network of well-designed public spaces that support participation in social, recreational and cultural events - AO 5 (i) Maintain or improve the comfort and safety of pedestrians and cyclists on main pedestrian and cycling routes, routes connecting schools and centres, by means of adequate road space allocation, the management of traffic speeds and volumes. - ECO 1 (ii) Ensure that tourism destinations are accessible, safe and attractive by means of maintaining and developing new facilities.
+LO 8 (ii), MO 3 (ii) & ECO 1 (i) Ensure that environmentally sensitive areas, significant cultural landscapes and heritage sites are protected and enhanced.

+EO 2 (ii) Ensure that development is confined within urban edges and growth is managed based on sustainable densification principles.

+EO 3 (i) & MO 2 (ii) Encourage and support the development of networks of open space that sustain and enhance eco-system functioning, connect fragments of vegetation, protect waterways and regenerate the natural environment.

+VO 1 (i) Encourage mixed use and high density residential development within and adjacent to urban, suburban and rural centres.

+VO 1 (ii) Promote urban, suburban and rural centres as the primary commercial areas within settlements and suppress and limit commercial development outside of these centres.

+VO 1 (ix) & AO 4 (v) Neighbourhood nodes and the CBD should become the nucleus of business/commercial and other public infrastructure/services, ultimately becoming focused clusters of facilities and services/multi-purpose centres.

+VO 2 (iii) Create a network of well-designed public spaces that support participation in social, recreational and cultural events

+AO 5 (i) Maintain or improve the comfort and safety of pedestrians and cyclists on main pedestrian and cycling routes, routes connecting schools and centres, by means of adequate road space allocation, the management of traffic speeds and volumes.

+ECO 1 (ii) Ensure that tourism destinations are accessible, safe and attractive by means of maintaining and developing new facilities.

-Commercial / Community Nodes CBD Central Business District Business uses, commercial, retail and offices should be concentrated within the central business district and within the existing areas.
+Commercial / Community Nodes

+CBD Central Business District Business uses, commercial, retail and offices should be concentrated within the central business district and within the existing areas.
 High density residential uses should be promoted within the CBD area.

+N5 N6 Business / Industrial

+Special Places

-N5 N6 Business / Industrial Node Commercial & industrial area.
-Industrial activities within the Greater Hermanus area should be restricted to service and clean light industry.
-Special Places New Hermanus Harbour Magnetic Observatory Preserve coastal walkway to Old Hermanus Harbour Public facility with regional significance
+New Hermanus Harbour Magnetic Observatory Preserve coastal walkway to Old Hermanus Harbour Public facility with regional significance